lexemlang/lexem/specification/descriptive/filters/lexemes.md

-.!property                   -- the property must not exist .property[condition]         -- the property must exist and the condition must match using the 'it' alias .property[alias: condition]  -- the property must exist and the condition must match using the specified alias .(prop1, prop2)              -- any of the properties
+.!property                   -- the property must not exist .property[condition]         -- the property must exist and the condition must match using the 'it' alias .property[alias: condition]  -- the property must exist and the condition must match using the specified alias .(prop1, prop2)              -- any of the properties (they can be any of the patterns but without the dot '.')
 ```

 Also, there is a set of reserved property keys: